Understanding Self and Others: An Introduction to Transactional Analysis ("Official TA 101")

 About the presenters:

 Adrienne Lee BA is Co-Director of The Berne Institute.
 She is accredited by the European and International TA Associations as a Teaching and Supervising Transactional Analyst.
 She is also a Master Practitioner in NLP.
 Adrienne is a Founder Member and past Chair of the UK's Institute of Transactional Analysis.
 She is past President of the European Association of TA (EATA) and is on EATA's Commission of Certification and the Professional Training and Standards Committee.

 Ian Stewart BA(Oxon) PhD is Co-Director of The Berne Institute.
 He is accredited by ITAA/EATA as a Clinical Teaching and Supervising Transactional Analyst.
 He is also a Master Practitioner and Licensed Training Specialist in Neuro-Linguistic Programming (NLP).
 Ian is co-author of TA Today, the world-standard basic text on TA, and of Personality Adaptations (2002).
-He is also author of TA Counselling in Action (3rd edition, 2007), Eric Berne (1992) and Developing TA Counselling (1996).
-He has presented TA trainings worldwide.
+He is also author of TA Counselling in Action (4th edition, 2013), Eric Berne (1992) and Developing TA Counselling (1996).
+He has presented TA trainings nationally and internationally.

 Dates and times The "TA 101" course lasts for two days.
 Dates of coming courses are shown above.
 The course will run from 9.30 a.m. to 5.30 p.m. each day.
 There are the normal breaks for lunch and refreshments.